arangodb/docs/3.7/aql/execution-and-performance-optimizer.md

   the query, and when the shard keys are covered by a single index (this is always true if the shard key is the default `_key`).

-- `scatter-arangosearch-view-in-cluster`:
-  will appear when scatter, gather, and remote nodes are inserted into a distributed View query.
-This is not an optimization rule, and it cannot be turned off.

 - `scatter-in-cluster`:
   will appear when scatter, gather, and remote nodes are inserted into a distributed query.
 This is not an optimization rule, and it cannot be